viktorsapozhok/earthquake-prediction/README.md

 To avoid potential overfitting, we employ genetic algorithm for feature selection.
 The genetic context is pretty straightforward.
 We suppose that the list of features (without duplicates) is the chromosome, whereas each gene represents one feature.
 `n_features` is the input parameter controlling the amount of genes in chromosome.
-We generate the population from 50 chromosomes, where each gene is generated as a random choice from initial list of features (1496 features).
+We generate the population with 50 chromosomes, where each gene is generated as a random choice from initial list of features (1496 features).
 To accelerate the performance, we also add to population the feature set used in the baseline model.

 Standard two-point crossover operator is used for crossing two chromosomes.